mnelson4/yet-another-related-posts-plugin/readme.txt

 == Changelog ==

 = 5.0 =
-* NARPP, a fork of YARPP, created.
+* YARPP, a fork of YARPP, created.
 Everything included/enabled (no more Pro-only features), renamed classes (but not database options, constants, hooks, or customizable templates in order to maintain backward compatibility)

 = 4.4 =
 * Discontinuing the YARPP Pro service